Please update your browser

 You can also find events in sports.

-For example, when a basketball player steps out of bounds, the ball is turned over to the opposite team.
+For example, when a basketball player steps out of bounds, the ball is turned over to

 In the games shown, computer scientists like you use events to model those occurrence in a game.